ramisa-zahara/AI-Feedback-Analyzer/readme.md

 ## Deployment

-This application can be deployed on **Vercel** or any cloud platform that supports Python.
+This application can be deployed on **Streamlit** or any cloud platform that supports Python.

 ### Deploy on Vercel